KatPostoi/baguette_workshop_site/website/README.md

 # Baguette Workshop Website

-React + TypeScript + Vite SPA that mirrors the workshop UI from the `goose-game` project.
+React + TypeScript + Vite SPA.
 The frontend now reads and mutates data exclusively through the NestJS backend (`/api/*`) using a small API layer plus React context stores for the basket and favorites.

 ## Local development
 ```bash